myrahmoun/handbook/kempner_computing_handbook/s5_ai_scaling_and_engineering/experiment_management/logging_and_monitoring.md

     wandb.log({"accuracy": acc, "loss": loss})
 ```

 Access your project and view your runs at https://wandb.ai/home.
 Additionally, invite any collaborators you have to your project at this page.
-Refer to the [quickstart guide](https://docs.wandb.ai/quickstart/) for more details
+Refer to the [quickstart guide](https://docs.wandb.ai/quickstart/) for more details.